vasigorc/hands-on_machine_learning_oreilly/README.md

 Please follow these steps to set-up and activate a local virtual environment:

-1. `cd` inside the project of your choice
+1. Make sure you're at the root of the project
-2. Set-up a virtual environment
+2. Set-up the virtual environment

     ```shell
-    python3 -m venv venv
+    python -m venv ./shared_venv
     ```
 3. Activate your virtual environment (example below is for macOS/Linux)

     ```shell
-    source venv/bin/activate
+    source ./shared_venv/bin/activate
     ```

 4. Install required dependencies: